-I am an Artist/Researcher/Teacher/Designer with a passion for innovation and user-centered design.
-As a boundary crosser, I facilitate the transfer of novel ideas between disciplines and lead teams to develop creative solutions to complex, systems problems.
+I am an Artist/Researcher/Teacher/Designer with a passion for innovation and human-centered design.
+As a boundary crosser, I facilitate the transfer of novel ideas between disciplines and lead teams to develop and test creative solutions to complex systemic problems.

 For the past 10 years, I have been teaching, leading programs and projects, and studying best practices (in education, arts integration, and design thinking) across the country as well as internationally.
 My professional aim is to inspire others to become change agents and champions of pervasive social problems, and my personal aim is to shift educational and institutional paradigms around knowledge, access, privilege, and power.

 In my current role, I am the innovation program manager whose job is to creates experiences, events, and learning opportunities to move away from traditional approaches and build capacity around innovative and creative methodologies.

 My personal passions and curiosities include being in nature, practicing yoga, running with my dog, skiing on blue bird days, anything with art, design, or creativity, and spending time with my amazing friends.